rust-lang/crates.io/docs/CONTRIBUTING.md

 - Homepage URL: `http://localhost:4200/`
 - Authorization callback URL: `http://localhost:4200/authorize/github`

-Create the application, then take the Client ID ad Client Secret values and use them as the values of the `GH_CLIENT_ID` and `GH_CLIENT_SECRET` in your `.env`.
+Create the application, then take the Client ID and Client Secret values and use them as the values of the `GH_CLIENT_ID` and `GH_CLIENT_SECRET` in your `.env`.

 Then restart your backend, and you should be able to log in to your local crates.io with your GitHub account.

+The next step is that you need to verify your email address to be able to publish crates.
+When you log in for the first time, an email will be sent with a verification link.
+In development, the sending of emails is simulated by a file representing the email being created in your local `/tmp/` directory.
+You need to find that email file and follow the link to verify your email.
+As an easier alternative, you can disable requiring a verified email in development by setting `DISABLE_EMAIL_VERIFICATION_REQUIREMENT` in your `.env` file and restart your backend.

 Go to http://localhost:4200/me to get your API token and run the `cargo login` command as directed.